Golden-Repair/bashrc-startpage/README.md

 I plan on giving some color options for links although I like having files/directories on a clearly distinct color.

-In the future i will add the possibilities to type the name of a file/link that is stored as a command to open the link stored in that file

 ## Planned commands
 notes - quick way of adding notes/todos and removing them.
 Not sure how I plan on displaying it for now.